 VXLAN EVPN Multi-site

 The above short refresh on the traditional solutions when interconnecting geographically dispersed modern DC Fabrics being said, and while some network vendors (hardware and software/virtual platforms) are trying to offer a suboptimal method of the options discussed previously, actually, these two traditional solutions might soon become obsolete when interconnecting standalone VXLAN EVPN-based Fabrics.
 Indeed, a new architecture called VXLAN EVPN Multi-Site has become available since August 2017 with the NX-OS software release 7.0(3)I7(1).
 A related IETF draft is available for further details (https://tools.ietf.org/html/draft-sharma-Multi-Site-evpn) if needed.

 The concept of VXLAN EVPN Multi-Site integrates the Layer 2 and Layer 3 services so that they can be extended within the same box.
 This model relies on Layer 2 VNI stitching.
-A new function known as Border Gateway is responsible for that integrated extension.
+A new function known as Border Gateway (BGW) is responsible for that integrated extension.
 As a result, an Intra-Site VXLAN tunnel terminates at a Border Gateway which, from the same VTEP, re-initiates a new VXLAN tunnel toward the remote sites (Inter-Sites).
 The extension of the L2 and L3 services are transported using the same protocol.
 This new innovation combines the simplicity and flexibility of the VXLAN Multi-Pod with the sturdiness of the VXLAN Multi-Fabric.

 The role of Border Gateway is a unique function offered by the hardware at line rate the because of Cisco ASIC technology (Cloud Scale ASIC).
 Yet another feature that will never come with a whitebox with Merchant Silicon.

 It is not mandatory that the non-Border Gateway network devices within the VXLAN EVPN Fabric support the function of Multi-Site, neither in hardware nor in software.
 As a result, any VXLAN EVPN Fabric based on the first-generation of N9k in production today will be able to deploy Multi-Site by simply adding the pair of required devices(1) that support the Border Gateway function.
 This will both integrate and extend the Layer 2 and Layer 3 services.

 (1) VXLAN Multi-Site is supported on –EX and –FX Nexus 9k series platforms (ToR and Line-cards) as well as on the Nexus 9364C device.

 Nevertheless, in addition, this new approach to the interconnection of multiple sites brings several added values.